tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 We mentioned above that the first instance of matter would be tetrahedral, at least conceptually, but we also stated that form, being an instantiation of the laws of form, would follow that model, meaning we should expect to see tetrahedral structures as one of the building blocks of reality.
 And guess what?
 We do!
 But with a twist.

 The actual first instance of matter are the elements, but no element has a tetrahedral structure when it is isolated.
 It is the bonds between elements that create the tetrahedral structure.
 In the tholonic model, the individual elements exist at the first level of the thologram, which are the first tholons created by the folding of the 2D &ldquo;map&rdquo; and are shown as the numerous and small tetrahedrons upon which ever-larger tetrahedral structures emerge from.
 While these elements may be not be tetrahedral in form, they are in concept as they are tholonic and therefore built upon tholonic, or tetrahedral, rules.
-We don;t see tetrahedral forms in 3D structures until the first iteration that emerges.
+We don't see tetrahedral forms in 3D structures until the first iteration that emerges.
 A single *H~2~O* molecule is not a tetrahedron in form, it is a trigram.
 Water, however, is tetrahedral.

 <center><img src='../Images/084-azotosome.png' style='width:100%'/> </center>